-- Position the piston and rod assembly in the cylinder block with the connecting rod oil hole toward the camshaft. - Tap piston down into bore with handle end of hammer until connecting rod is seated on journal.
-Check bearing clearance before proceeding to #5 step (see Rod Bearing Clearance section). - Lubricate the rod bearing journal and install the connecting rod cap.
+- Turn crankshaft to position rod bearing journal at bottom of its stroke. - Lubricate piston assembly and inside of cylinder.
+Compress rings with a ring compressor as shown in Figure 9-26.
+Install bearing insert in rod. - Position the piston and rod assembly in the cylinder block with the connecting rod oil hole toward the camshaft. - 4.
+Tap piston down into bore with handle end of hammer until connecting rod is seated on journal.
+Check bearing clearance before proceeding to step #5 (see Rod Bearing Clearance in this section). - 5.
+Lubricate the rod bearing journal and install the connecting rod cap.
 Tighten connecting rod bolts to specified torque.